-After our basic freediving lesson, Hali and I were looking for a beach near Manila where we can snorkel and which is preferably 2-4 hours drive away, fits our budget and has little to no crowd.
-Does such a place exist?
-Apparently, yes!
+Hali and I went here on a weekday in 2018.
+We had just finished a basic freediving lesson, and so we were on the lookout for a beach where we can snorkel and freedive and which is preferably 2-4 hours drive away, fits our budget and has little to no crowd.
+It turned out such a place does exist!
 We found our ideal getaway in Bituin Cove in Nasugbu, Batangas.

-We left at 6:30AM in Alabang, stopped at a Jollibee branch for breakfast, and arrived at 10:30AM in Barangay Calayo.
-We brought a tent, snorkeling equipment and — because both of us aren’t up to cooking — a bucket of chickenjoy and rice packets to last us for an overnight stay in the beach.
+To prepare for this trip, we packed a tent, snorkeling equipment and — because both of us aren’t up to cooking — a bucket of chickenjoy and rice packets to last us for an overnight stay in the beach.

-There were huts on one end of the cove and a sari-sari store that was closed when we arrived.
-There’s plenty of trees for cover, and it’s easy to find a good spot to pitch a tent.
+There were huts on one end of the cove and a sari-sari store that was empty.
+There are plenty of trees for cover and it’s easy to find a good spot to pitch a tent.

 Island hopping tour

 Our island hopping originally included Loren Island and Kayraang Cove only.
 I asked our boatman if we could also go to this huge arch I’d seen online.
 I showed him a screenshot.
 He said that the arch is in Taytayin and it was very far — about 30 minutes away from Loren Island.
-He asked us to pay P500 per head to get there.

-This really put me off because we’d already rented the whole boat for P2000 and he could’ve asked us to pay an additional fee instead, but he asked us to pay per head as if we were on a group tour.
-Obviously that wasn’t right, but since we already there, we decided to just go for it since we were already there.
+We’d already rented the whole boat for P2000 but instead of asking us to pay an additional fee, he asked us to pay P500 per head as if we were on a group tour.
+I wasn’t happy but decided to just go for it since we were already there.

 We swam for a little bit and left.
 The arch was nice to look at and there were interesting formations on the sides, but it wasn’t really worth the additional fee.

 This was our favorite stop in our island hopping.
-There was a school of fish that greeted us the minute we jumped off the water — it was just lovely.
-I’m guessing the fishes are used to human feeding, which is why they swim over to people.
+There was a school of fish that greeted us the minute we jumped off the water.
+It was lovely.
+I’m guessing that the fishes here are used to human feeding, which is why they swim over to people.

-Overall, I can say that we had a good time on our island hopping tour.
+Our moods were lifted.
+Despite the hiccup earlier, we had a good time on our island hopping tour.

-Exploring Bituin Cove
+Beachside camping at Bituin Cove

 Afterward a few hours of island hopping, we went back to Bituin Cove.

 We waited for the sunset — the surrounding was bathed in a beautiful orange glow.

 I know I’m satisfied when I haven’t even left yet and I’m already planning a trip back.

 What I particularly like is that there’s a lot of crabs and fishes even in low water.
 There were even small sea snakes and at one point I saw a long adult sea snake.
 Are sea snakes dangerous?
-I don’t know, and I didn’t wait to find out.
+I don’t know and I didn’t wait to find out.